arvinthSG/CodingChallenge/README.md

 **Gorest.co.in client**

-An app that works with the https://gorest.co.in/ website
+An app that works with the https://gorest.co.in/ api

 List of task that are implemented